 In such cases, the metatarsal-tarsus joint is fused to provide lasting stability.

-We recommend the Lapidus procedure if you may not get enough correction and alignment from an osteotomy alone due to a severe deformity, instability of the first ray, or a loose metatarsal-tarsal joint (located in the mid-foot).
+Your doctor may recommend the Lapidus procedure if an osteotomy alone will not provide an adequate correction and alignment due to a severe deformity, instability of the first ray, or a loose metatarsal-tarsal joint (located in the mid-foot).

 Signs that you may need a Lapidus procedure: